 During recovery, your breasts may seem larger due to swelling, but this will subside over time.
 Wounds will often feel itchy as they heal, but patients should avoid scratching them.
 Scars will take one year to fully mature, and any treatments to help minimize the appearance of scars should be discussed with Dr. Bohley.

-With time, some sensation may return to your breasts and there will be improvement in the scarring as well.
-In some instances, you may require additional surgery to achieve the desired results.
-The key to the success of your surgery is to follow Dr. Bohley’s advice as to caring for your incisions and careful monitoring of your breasts for long term health.
+With time, some sensation may return to your breasts and there will be an improvement in the appearance of scarring as well.
+You will start to notice results as the swelling goes down, which can take several weeks.
+In some instances, you may require additional surgery to achieve the desired results, as there may be some breast asymmetry or other side effects that appear after surgery.
+The key to the success of your surgery is to follow Dr. Bohley’s advice as to caring for your incisions and careful monitoring of your breasts for long-term health.
 Feel free to contact our office if you have any questions!